-Historic blizzard wanes as it barrels east after pounding parts of U.S.
+Historic blizzard wanes as it barrels east after pounding parts of U.S

-DENVER (Reuters) - A blizzard of “historic proportions” that hit the U.S. Rocky Mountain and Plains states this week was moving eastward on Thursday as it weakened, hurling hurricane-force winds and heavy rain on its way, weather officials said.
+DENVER (Reuters) - A blizzard of “historic proportions” that hit the U.S. Rocky Mountain and Plains states this week was moving eastward on Thursday as it weakened, hurling hurricane-force winds, tornadoes and heavy rain on its way, weather officials said.

 “While the storm has reached its lowest pressure and will gradually weaken over the next few days, strong winds will continue on the west side of the storm across portions of the Central and Northern Plains,” Bob Oravec, a meteorologist with the National Weather Service (NWS), said on Thursday in a weather advisory.

-A day earlier, the NWS had described the cyclone as being of ‘historic proportions’ in a post on Twitter.
+A day earlier, the NWS had described the blizzard - previously dubbed a “bomb cyclone” by U.S. meteorologists for its quick, late season punch - as being of “historic proportions” in a post on Twitter.
 Hurricane-force winds involve frequent gusts or sustained winds of more than 74 miles per hour.

 The blizzard, bringing severe snowfall, poor visibility and powerful winds, caused hundreds of flight cancellations and thousands of power outages in Colorado and Texas.
 It was expected to unleash similar conditions over areas in Colorado, Wyoming, Nebraska, South Dakota and North Dakota before moving into northwest Minnesota, Oravec said.